-Figure 16: Sample RCP for Aggregate Method 2
+Figure 16: Sample RCP for Aggregate Method 2 example 1

-Based on the “Evidence to retain” column in Table 8, the following information needs to be obtained:
+Based on the “Evidence to retain” column in Table 9, the following information needs to be obtained:

 The up-to-date RCP is obtained as shown in Figure 16.
 Alternatively confirmation of the existence of irregular array of luminaires shown on the site photographs or site notes are also acceptable.